 The Bank has disputed claims against it including matters pending at various levels in Tax and non tax matters which are pending at various courts/forums and are at various stages in the judicial process.
 The management has exercised significant judgement in assessing the possible outflow in such matters.
 There is high level of judgement required in estimating the level of provisioning.
 The Bank's assessment is supported by the facts of matter, their own judgment, past experience, and advice from legal and independent tax consultants wherever considered necessary.
-Accordingly, unexpected adverse outcomes may significantly impact the Bank's reported profit and state of affairs presented in the Balance Sheet. e determined the above area as a Key Audit Matter in view of associated uncertainty relating to the tcome of these matters which requires application of judgment in interpretation of law.
-Accordingly, our dit was focused on analysing the facts of subject matter under consideration and judgments/ interpretation law involved:
+Accordingly, unexpected adverse outcomes may significantly impact the Bank's experience at state of affairs presented in the Balance Sheet.
+We determined the above area as a Key Audit Matter in view of associated uncertainty relating to the outcome of these matters which requires application of judgment in interpretation of law involved.

-5. Other Matters
+Other Matters Other Matters